openaudioserver/library-favorites/README.md

-# Library Favorites
+# Library: Favorites

-A module for [Library](https://github.com/openaudioserver/library) that adds a list of your favorite items from anywhere in your library.
+A module for [Library](https://github.com/openaudioserver/library) that allows you to maintain a list of your favorite objects.

 ### Documentation